The 5 Uganda Safari Places You Should not even just think of Missing to Visit in your vacation.

-Because, believe it or not, Bwindi is actually the cheap place to trek and see the gorillas, compared to neighbouring Rwanda and, coupled with some seriously stunning landscape and jungle hiking adventure, it’s easy to understand the big draw.
+Because, believe it or not, Bwindi is actually the cheap place to trek and see the gorillas, compared to neighboring Rwanda, and, coupled with some seriously stunning landscape and jungle hiking adventure, it’s easy to understand the big draw.

 Access to Bwindi is simplest from the nearby town of Kisoro where you can find cheaper accommodation and stock up on supplies.
-If you are looking for somewhere to stay in Kisoso, then let me recommend top budget accommodation choice Rafiki Guest House.
+If you are looking for somewhere to stay in Kisoso, then let me recommend the top-budget accommodation choice Rafiki Guest House.

-5 Must Essentials You Have to pack to Take on a Uganda Safari Places you should not miss.
+5 Must Essentials You Have to pack to Take on an Uganda Safari Places you should not miss.

-- A Raincoat or Waterproof Jacket : Something with a lightweight to cover you in the middle of the abrupt rain, which is uncontrollable because of the gorillas chose the rainforest areas as there best home place.
+- A Raincoat or Waterproof Jacket: Something lightweight to cover you in the middle of the abrupt rain, which is uncontrollable because of the gorillas chose the rainforest areas as their best home place.

-- Good Camera : A lightweight, compact camera with a good zoom lens is great and I love my Sony, Nikon, Canon and more do better work here.
+- Good Camera: A lightweight, compact camera with a good zoom lens is great and I love my Sony, Nikon, Canon, and more to do better work here.